 Calling all Harry Potter fans!!
 This is such a cute cone cake idea for muggles and wizards!
 Having a Harry Potter party?
 Or are you visiting Harry Potter World at Universal Studios in Orlando and want a fun way to surprise the kids?
 I've got you covered!

 My kids have been L-U-C-K-Y that their grandparents lived in Orlando until about 2 years ago.
 We live in Savannah and the drive is about 5 hours, so we made the trip at least twice a year.
 My parents somehow always managed to get us tickets to a theme park and Harry Potter World is our favorite!!
 Of course we've read all the books, seen all the movies, and own (WAY too much) merchandise.

 Here's the scoop on these cone cakes.
-The bases are wearing robes (of course!), a Sorting Hat sits on top, hiding one of 4 "house" colors underneath.
+The cone cake holders are wearing robes (of course!), a Sorting Hat sits on top, hiding one of 4 "house" colors underneath.
 The best part is that the kids don't know which house they'll get - it's up to the Sorting Hat!
 SO MUCH FUN!

 Below are instructions of how I made these.
 First I baked the cone cakes using regular classic yellow cake mix (recipe to make cone cakes here) and red bases.
 The rest of the details are below.
 I also created this 3-1/2 minute video (see below) to showcase how I made them.
 I hope you enjoy!
 My daughter Ella was so excited to try one, she didn't even want to wait to get out of her pj's!

 To make these hats, you'll need Bugles, Chocolate melting wafers & Thin Oreos.
 I bought light chocolate and dark chocolate wafers because I wanted to try them first to see what flavor I liked better.
 I chose the light chocolate.